 It wouldn't be a club without regattas and MSC is no exception.
 The annual cruiser regatta takes place in July each year and brings in visiting boats from neighbouring clubs as well as the local fleet.
 With up to 30 boats competing for the silverware over there's a festival atmosphere in the village for the duration.
 MSC is also one of the host clubs for the annual Northwest Offshore Racing Association (NORA) Championship which is run in conjunction with Killybegs and Sligo Yacht Clubs.
 The annual MSC Junior Regatta is also one of the highlights of the year and the club has also successfully hosted regional championships for optimist, Topaz, Mirror and Topper dinghies.

 All income for the club's activities is re-invested in training and water sport events, a commitment that is specified in the articles of association of the club.
 Each year, in conjunction with the County Sligo VEC, MSC runs up to six weeks of junior sail training courses for 30 to 40 young people each day over this period.

 The club also provides sail training courses for adults which are run at evenings and over weekends.

 The club is committed to including people with special needs on sailing courses.
 Each year we endeavour to offer special needs children to join in our mainstream junior courses.
 Over the years the club has organised special sailing weekends for disabled adults and children.

 What else is the clubhouse used for?

-In recent times the clubhouse has been used for art exhibitions, yoga classes, making wedding vows, table quizes, instructor training courses, powerboat courses, navigation courses, snorkelling events and our very popular social evenings.
-Fish night, the NORA Cruiser Regatta and commodore’s night attract a great crowd - no matter what the weather.
+In recent times the clubhouse has been used for art exhibitions, yoga classes, making wedding vows, table quizes, instructor training courses, powerboat courses, navigation courses, snorkelling events and our very popular social evenings where all members are welcome.